ioxayo/edv-server-go/README.md

 - `DeleteDocClient(edvId string, docId string) errors.HttpError`: deletes an encrypted doc and returns error (if any)
 - `DeleteDocSystem(edvId string, fileType string) errors.HttpError`: deletes a system doc and returns error (if any)
 - `DocExistsClient(edvId string, docId string) (bool, errors.HttpError)`: checks if an encrypted doc exists

-## Run
-We have provided two commands to run the EDV server:
-1. Local: `./bin/sys/run.sh -l`
-2. Docker: `./bin/sys/run.sh -d`

-## Test
-We have provided two ways to test the functionality of the EDV server:
-1. Run sample scripts in the `bin` folder (note relevant command-line inputs)
-2. Run `go test -v` to run all tests located in files ending in `_test.go`

 ## Contributions
 To make a contribution, please do one of the following: